Virtual Storage Access Method (5686-VS6-05) is an access method used with direct-access storage to provide fast storage and retrieval of data.

 OSA/SF (5686-VS6-30) is the Open Systems Adapter Support Facility.
 It is an application for customizing and managing OSAs.
 OSA/SF supports both OSA-Express and OSA-2 on all supported servers 8OSA-2 adapters are not available on the z990, z890 or z800).

 The OSA/SF GUI can be used on any workstation and operating system that has the required releases of JAVA (Java Runtime 1.4 or higher) and JAVA help (JavaHelp 1.1.2 or higher) files.
 Use of the GUI is optional.
 A REXX exec command interface is also included with OSA/SF as usual.
 Note that OSA/SF is not required to set up an OSA-Express adapter when running in QDIO mode (CHPID TYPE=OSD) except for ATM adapters (not available on z990 or z890).

 Businesses today are focused on the importance of securing customer and business data from loss and inadvertent or deliberate compromise.
 In addition, increasing regulatory requirements are driving the need for data security.
 The IBM Encryption Facility for z/VSE applies the powerful encryption capabilities of the IBM mainframe to allow you to encrypt sensitive information to be exchanged with your partners, suppliers, and customers.

-Encryption Facility for z/VSE is a priced optional feature.
+Encryption Facility for z/VSE is a priced optional feature of z/VSE Central Functions (5686-VS6).
 Support includes, but is not limited to:

-The CP Assist for Cryptographic Function (CPACF), available on IBM eServer z890 and z990 and IBM System z9 EC and z9 BC servers, is required.
-In addition, the Encryption Facility for z/VSE exploits IBM System z hardware technology, including hardware-assisted compression and Crypto Express2.
+The CP Assist for Cryptographic Function (CPACF) is required.
+In addition, the Encryption Facility for z/VSE exploits IBM z Systems hardware technology, including hardware-assisted compression and Crypto Express.